weaverwhale/bun-vector-mcp/README.md

 This will:

 - Extract text from all PDF and TXT files
-- Split content into chunks (500 chars with 100 char overlap)
+- Split content into chunks (1200 chars with 200 char overlap)
-- Generate embeddings using the all-MiniLM-L6-v2 model
+- Generate embeddings using your configured embedding model
 - Store everything in the SQLite database

 ### 2. Start the API Server